Online Master’s in Mental Health Counseling Programs

 What is the job outlook for a mental health counselor?

-As mentioned, the BLS does not keep statistics on mental health counselors specifically, but the agency indicates employment for substance abuse, behavioral disorder and mental health counselors is projected to grow by 23% from 2020 to 2030—much faster than the 8% average for all occupations.
+The BLS indicates that employment for substance abuse, behavioral disorder and mental health counselors is projected to grow 18% from 2022 to 2032—much faster than the 5% average for all occupations.

 What is mental health counseling?